WalLee2/simple_shell/README.md

 ## Getting Started

-To use hsh, you can give it comamnds. hsh commands follow the following syntax: 'command name {arguments}'.
+To use hsh, you can give it commands. hsh commands follow the following syntax: `command name {arguments}`.

 #### Commands